 In Panama where I grew up ceviche is traditionally served using small pastry cups sold in all grocery stores.
 Here in the U.S. a great alternative is to use Tostitos Scoops.

-- juice of 3 limes, or enough to cover the seafood
+- 3 limes fresh squeezed juice or enough to cover the seafood

-- 1 large jalapeno seeded, cored and diced small
+- 1 jalapeno seeded, cored and diced small

 - Note: use only fresh shrimp for optimum texture